Why does motoDNA exist?

 But over the years I just couldn’t forget about Davey, his loss shaped my destiny, and I began to ask myself how can I stop this avoidable loss of life for the next generation of riders.

-I set up a rider’s academy in Australia and started analysing the habits, skills, and psychology of riders, but what kept me up at night was how to scale the training so every rider could access it.
+I set up a motorcycle school in Australia and started analysing the habits, skills, and psychology of riders, but what kept me up at night was how to scale the training so every rider could access it.

 My background both as a rider and a motoGP engineer sparked a light bulb moment but, without a software background it was a real challenge.